Skarsnik/QUsb2snes/docs/index.md

 * [Snes9x multitroid](https://drive.google.com/open?id=1_ej-pwWtCAHYXIrvs5Hro16A1s9Hi3Jz) with Lua support
 * SNES classic moded with [Hakchi2 CE](https://github.com/TeamShinkansen/hakchi2/releases)
 * RetroArch support is removed in latest version since it depends on old snes9x core.

+# Application

+A list of applications and what they do is available on the [application page](https://skarsnik.github.io/QUsb2Snes/Application)

 # Installation